At Waterline Environmental, one of the most frequent questions we’re asked is: will my oil tank removal costs be covered?

 If it is discovered that oil has leaked from your tank, you will need to take immediate and reasonable measures to address the spill and report it.
 Failure to take action or to report the spill is against the law.

-Will my insurance company cover the costs of oil tank removal?
+Will my insurance company cover the oil tank removal cost?

 Most home insurance policies DO NOT cover the damage to your home resulting from oil spills.
 In some cases, liability coverage MAY cover some of the cost if oil spills onto the property of your neighbour.